 Redeeming Miles with Singapore Airlines KrisFlyer - A Complete Guide

-KrisFlyer is the frequent flyer program of Singapore Airlines, they are a transfer partner of Amex Membership Rewards, Chase Ultimate Rewards and Citibank ThankYou Rewards.
+KrisFlyer is the frequent flyer program of Singapore Airlines.
+It is a transfer partner of Amex Membership Rewards, Chase Ultimate Rewards, and Citibank ThankYou Rewards.

-Singapore Airlines has historically been known for being very restrictive when it comes to releasing award seats in first and business class on long haul flights to its Star Alliance partners.
-If you can find them however – and we’ll show you how – Singapore Airlines is a great source of redemption to Australia and India as well as the Maldives, not to mention the elusive Suites on the airline’s Airbus A380 on long haul flights.
+Singapore Airlines has historically been known for being very restrictive when it comes to releasing award seats to its Star Alliance partners in First and Business Class on long-haul flights.
+If you can find them — and we’ll show you how — Singapore Airlines is a great source for redemption to Australia and India, as well as the Maldives.
+Not to mention, the elusive Suites on the airline’s Airbus A380 on long-haul flights.

 We’ll break it all down for you in this article.

 Chat directly with our team of Travel Hackers to book impossible travel for points.

 While Singapore Airlines may be somewhat restrictive with the inventory released to its partners, they generally offer good availability to its own KrisFlyer program, making it a valuable transfer partner with its 1:1 transfer ratio from American Express points.